k-kaddal/SOURA-Dapp/README.md

 # dGallery

-> A basic decentralized social network, using Ethereum blockchain
+> A basic decentralized social network, using Ethereum blockchain and IPfs protocol for storing images

 ## Table of Contents